 Purpose: Measures the responsiveness of the GHSC-PSM supply chain and how quickly customer orders can be filled.

 Data Collection Method: Data elements for this indicator will be collected using ARTMIS.
+Data Source: ARTMIS (order management and LMIS modules).

 Frequency/Timing of Data Acquisition: As often as order and shipment transactions flow to ARTMIS, at least daily.